Part VI

 The Boundary Imperative in Practice

-The Boundary Imperative, first framed as the commitment to hold lines that protect shared trust, remains a living application of ethical care.
-Recognizing these dynamics is the first step; responding with discernment is the second, the practical bridge outlined in the earlier “Intention & Impact” work.
+The Boundary Imperative is the commitment to hold lines that protect shared trust.
+Recognizing these dynamics is the first step; responding with discernment is the second.

 This is where the Boundary Imperative becomes a practice enacted from grounded presence rather than from reactivity.